 In Raising a Creative Kid: Simple Strategies for Igniting and Nurturing that Creative Spark I focus an entire chapter on how important mistakes are for creativity.
 Knowing how to handle mistakes, accepting mistakes and learning how beneficial they are goes a long way towards confidence too.

-How do you encourage healthy self esteem in your little ones?
+How do you work on building self esteem in your little ones?